vingstar/PrivateAI_papers_and_libs/README.md

 * **Pivot** [link](https://arxiv.org/pdf/2008.06170.pdf) propose a solution to the same problem, training and prediction tree-based models among multi-party with vertically partioned data, by ulitizing both HE, actually all-threshold HE, and MPC, SPDZ in their implementation, in a rather rigorous way.
  > Wu, Yuncheng, Shaofeng Cai, Xiaokui Xiao, Gang Chen, and Beng Chin Ooi.
 "Privacy preserving vertical federated learning for tree-based models." arXiv preprint arXiv:2008.06170 (2020).
+ >

+# Libraries and Frameworks

+* [Fedlearner](https://github.com/bytedance/fedlearner).
+A FL framework developed by ByteDance team, and it support tree-based and NN-based models.